Scorching storms on distant worlds revealed in new detail

 The international study – the first of its kind – reveals the extreme atmospheric conditions on the celestial objects, which are swathed in swirling clouds of hot sand amid temperatures of 950°C (1,742°F).

-Using NASA’s $10billion (£7.6billion) James Webb Space Telescope (JWST), researchers set out to capture the weather on a pair of brown dwarfs – cosmic bodies that are bigger than planets but smaller than stars.
+Using the $10billion (£7.6billion) James Webb Space Telescope (JWST), a joint endeavour of the US, European and Canadian space agencies, researchers set out to capture the weather on a pair of brown dwarfs – cosmic bodies that are bigger than planets but smaller than stars.

 These brown dwarfs, named collectively as WISE 1049AB, are the brightest and closest objects of their type to Earth, around six light-years away.